gbabohernest/roadmap.sh-CLI-projects/TMDB CLI Tool/tmdb-app-cli/README.md

 # TMDB CLI Tool

 A simple command line interface (CLI) tool to fetch data from The Movie Database (TMDB) and display it in the terminal.
-It fetches the popular, playing, top and upcoming movies)
+It fetches the (popular, playing, top and upcoming) movies.

 ## Features